 Even though most blood bowl dice rolls have an acceptable risk level as shown on the probabilities table, the reality is that just about each of them can cause a turnover.
 Since almost every dice roll is critical, a coach must necessarily play securely to stabilize his success over many games.

-Security is risk imperviousness.
+Security is imperviousness to risk.
 It is essential to support a team’s combativeness throughout a game (and even throughout its existence) and it results from measures taken by a coach to protect himself from his dices.

 Security = calculated risks